David Koma

-David Komakhidze (დავით კომახიძე) known as David Koma (stylized as DΛVID KOMΛ) is a Georgian fashion designer based in London, England.
+Davit Komakhidze (დავით კომახიძე) known as David Koma (stylized as DΛVID KOMΛ) is a Georgian fashion designer based in London, England.

+Koma established his eponymous luxury womenswear fashion brand in 2009 and has been showing his collections during London Fashion Week ever since.

-Celebrities, including Beyonce, Jennifer Lopez, Cara Delevingne, Kendall Jenner and Rosie Huntington-Whiteley and Adele have worn his clothes.
+Internationally acclaimed celebrities often turn to the designer for red carpet looks, including Beyonce, Dua Lipa, Jennifer Lopez, Cara Delevingne, Kendall Jenner, Rosie Huntington-Whiteley, Blackpink, and Adele to mention a few.

+From July 2013 to December 2017, he worked as the creative director of Mugler.
+He is currently the creative director of Blumarine.

 Personal life

 Koma was born in Tbilisi, Georgia but moved to Saint Petersburg, Russia, at the age of nine.
+He relocated to London in 2003 and has been residing in Shoreditch, East London for over a decade.
 Koma has a younger brother and sister.

 Education

 Koma discovered his penchant for drawing and dress design at the age of eight.
 To pursue his interests, Koma studied Fine Art in Saint Petersburg, taking part in design competitions from age 13 and showing his first collection at the age of 15.

 In 2003 Koma moved to London to take up a place at the Central Saint Martins College of Art and Design.
 After completing his BA in Fashion Design, Koma graduated with an MA Fashion in April 2009, winning a Harrods Design Award at the Graduate Fashion Week.